lukiwieser/aave-liquidation-risk/README.md

 Next, let's look at individual loans.

-We can estimate the loans by sequentially adding up the borrowed and subtracting the repaid amount.
+We can estimate the loans by sequentially adding up the borrowed amounts, and subtracting the repaid amounts.
 If the amount reaches zero, we know the loan is fully repaid aka *closed*.
 Else the loan is still *open*.
 If at any time a liquidation occurs, we consider the loan as *liquidated*, and not open or closed.